neo4j-examples/sdn-university/Readme.md

 This tutorial is a fully functioning micro-service based web-application built using the following components

-- Spring Boot
+- Spring Boot 1.4
 - Spring Data Neo4j 4.1
 - Angular.js
 - Twitter Bootstrap UI

-The application's domain is a fictitious educational institution - Hilly Fields Technical College - and the application allows you to manage the College's Departments, Teaching Staff, Subjects, Students and Classes.
+The application's domain is a fictitious educational institution: Hilly Fields Technical College.
+The application allows you to manage the College's Departments, Teaching Staff, Subjects, Students and Classes.

 It leverages the power of Spring Data Neo4j/Spring Boot and in particular the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
 The application is entirely stateless: every interaction involves a call to a Neo4j server, hopefully demonstrating the speed of the new technology, even over the wire.

-This version uses a Neo4j remote server.
+> This version uses a Neo4j remote server.
 If you are interested in using Spring Data Neo4j 4.1 with embedded Neo4j, head over here https://github.com/neo4j-examples/sdn4-university/tree/4.1-embedded

 WARNING
 -------